The Sure Thing: Plot

+Alison hitches a ride from a middle-aged man who sexually harasses her, but Gib stops him.
+The two abandon him and decide to stick together, eventually making it to a train station.
+However, when Gib does not have enough money to cover his bus fare, the two instead check into a motel.
+Gib grows jealous when he overhears Alison talking to Jason on the phone, and ventures to a nearby bar where he spends his remaining money on alcohol and drunkenly sings Christmas carols with the locals.

+The next morning, Gib rushes Alison out of the motel, and has her stuff her shirt with scarves so she appears pregnant, hoping it will increase their chances of getting a ride.
+The two manage to hitchhike to a restaurant, whereupon Alison realizes she left her appointment book and cash back at the motel.
+That night, the two are crestfallen when they find themselves caught outside in a rainstorm, until Alison realizes that she has her father's emergency credit card.
+The two use the credit card to stay at an upscale hotel, where they treat themselves to drinks and dinner.
+The next morning, Alison is pleased to find Gib embracing her, but he quickly pulls away upon waking up.

-That night at a college mixer Lance has arranged for Walter to meet his "sure thing".
-Meanwhile, Alison is spending a boring night with Jason when she drags him to the same mixer for some fun.
-Alison and Walter see each other at the party, but jealousy leads to a confrontation between the two.
-Walter takes the "sure thing" to Lance's room, but cannot stop thinking about Alison.
+While hitchhiking with a truck driver through Arizona, Alison overhears Gib explaining that he made the trip to meet his "sure thing".
+Upon arriving at the UCLA campus, Alison angrily parts ways with Gib.
+That night, Gib attends a Christmas mixer where Lance has arranged for Gib to meet his "sure thing".
+Meanwhile, Alison finds herself bored at Jason's dormitory, and decides to drag him to the same party.
+Alison and Gib see each other, but their mutual jealousy leads to a confrontation between the two.
+Gib takes the "sure thing" to Lance's room, but cannot stop thinking about Alison.

-Back on campus after the break, Alison and Walter are obviously uncomfortable around each other.
-In their English class, Professor Taub reads an essay composed by Walter as a writing assignment, which is a description of his night with the "sure thing".
+Back on campus after Christmas break, Alison and Gib are obviously uncomfortable around each other.
+In their English class, Professor Taub reads an essay composed by Gib as a writing assignment, which is a description of his night with the "sure thing".
 The girl in the essay asks the protagonist if he loves her, but for the first time he realizes that those are not just words and he cannot sleep with her.
-Alison realizes what actually happened that night, she tells Walter that she and Jason broke up, and they kiss.
+Alison realizes what actually happened that night, she tells Gib that she and Jason broke up, and they kiss.